wang-hui/PFCalibration/PFChargedHadronAnalyzer/test/calibration_code/README.md

     iii) There are 14 calibration coefficients plots for H barrel, H endcap, EH barrel & EH endcap.

-   You need to uncomment lines to get the plot.
+   You need to uncomment lines to get the corresponding plot.

 3. To run the code :
 ```